AppAndFlow/s-express/README.md

 The app will then start in doc mode and every declared endpoint throughout the app will be hit by a request and capturing it returned value(s)

-Documentation will be generated under `/docs`
+Documentation will be generated under `/docs`.
+You can see an example <a href="https://github.com/AppAndFlow/s-express/blob/master/openApiDocExample">Here</a>

 I suggest adding this your scripts in your package.json